310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Keito %}
 Hmph, that is simply how *you* feel.
 It’s because you always take action based on your own feelings that it’s impossible for me to trust you so-called “heroes of justice”.

-You all judge others based on emotions alone—Who do you think you are?
+You all judge others based on emotions alone — Who do you think you are?
 A god?[^1]
 {% endbubble %}

 {% bubble Kuro %}